-The Meyer Foundation for Disabilities is dedicated to enhancing the lives of the thousands of adults with disabilities in the Omaha metro area by supporting programs that offer them recreational and social opportunities.
-Cooking classes, dance and swim lessons, group outings, therapeutic horse riding and reading clubs are among the many activities we help to provide.
+The Meyer Foundation for Disabilities is dedicated to enhancing the lives of the thousands of adults with disabilities in the Omaha metro area by offering them recreational, social and life skills programs.
+Cooking classes, dance and swim lessons, group outings and reading clubs are among the many activities we help to provide.

-Besides offering fun, the programs we support are therapeutic, improving the physical, cognitive, social and emotional capabilities of adults with disabilities.
-The programs also promote inclusion of an often marginalized population and provide hours of much-needed respite, or a break, for families and caregivers.
+Besides offering fun, the programs are therapeutic, improving physical and cognitive, capabilities.
+They promote inclusion for people with disabilities, who often become isolated when they age out of the school system.
+And they provide hours of much-needed respite, or a break, for families and caregivers.